LaserDisc: Disadvantages

-In addition, LaserDisc videos sometimes exhibit a problem known as "crosstalk".
-The issue can arise when the laser optical pickup assembly within the player is out of alignment or because the disc is damaged and/or excessively warped, but it could also occur even with a properly functioning player and a factory-new disc, depending on electrical and mechanical alignment problems.
-In these instances, the issue arose due to the fact that CLV discs require subtle changes in rotating speed at various points during playback.
+In addition, LaserDisc videos sometimes exhibited a problem known as "crosstalk".
+The issue could arise when the laser optical pickup assembly within the player was out of alignment or because the disc was damaged or excessively warped.
+But it could also occur even with a properly functioning player and a factory-new disc, depending on electrical and mechanical alignment problems.
+In these instances, the issue arose due to the fact that CLV discs required subtle changes in rotating speed at various points during playback.
 During a change in speed, the optical pickup inside the player might read video information from a track adjacent to the intended one, causing data from the two tracks to "cross"; the extra video information picked up from that second track shows up as distortion in the picture which looks reminiscent of swirling "barber poles" or rolling lines of static.

-Assuming the player's optical pickup is in proper working order, crosstalk distortion normally does not occur during playback of CAV format LaserDiscs, as the rotational speed never varies.
-If the player calibration is out of order or if the CAV disc is faulty or damaged, other problems affecting tracking accuracy can occur.
-One such problem is "laser lock", where the player reads the same two fields for a given frame over and over, causing the picture to look frozen as if the movie were paused.
+Assuming the player's optical pickup was in proper working order, crosstalk distortion normally did not occur during playback of CAV-format LaserDiscs, as the rotational speed never varied.
+If the player calibration was out of order, or if the CAV disc was faulty or damaged, other problems affecting tracking accuracy could occur.
+One such problem was "laser lock", where the player read the same two fields for a given frame over and over, causing the picture to look frozen as if the movie were paused.

-Another significant issue unique to LaserDisc is one involving the inconsistency of playback quality between different makers and models of player.
+Another significant issue unique to LaserDisc involved the inconsistency of playback quality between different makers and models of player.
 On the majority of televisions, a given DVD player will produce a picture that is visually indistinguishable from other units; differences in image quality between players only becomes easily apparent on larger televisions, and substantial leaps in image quality are generally only obtained with expensive, high-end players that allow for post-processing of the MPEG-2 stream during playback.

-In contrast, LaserDisc playback quality is highly dependent on hardware quality, and major variances in picture quality appear between different makers and models of LD players, even when tested on a low to mid-range television.
-The obvious benefits of using high quality equipment has helped keep demand for some players high, thus also keeping pricing for those units comparably high: in the 1990s, notable players sold for anywhere from US$200 to well over $1,000, while older and less desirable players could be purchased in working condition for as little as $25.
+In contrast, LaserDisc playback quality was highly dependent on hardware quality, and major variances in picture quality appeared between different makers and models of LaserDisc players, even when tested on low- to mid-range televisions.
+The obvious benefits of using high-quality equipment helped keep demand for some players high, while also keeping pricing for those units comparably high: in the 1990s, notable players sold for anywhere from US$200 to well over $1,000, while older and less desirable players could be purchased in working condition for as little as $25.